-Housing First England is a new project to create and support a national movement of Housing First services, improving the lives of, and support for, some of society’s most excluded people.
+The Housing First England project has been working to support and grow a national movement of Housing First services since 2016, improving the lives of some of society's most vulnerable people.

 Making the financial case for Housing First

 Housing First is a breakthrough intervention for people with multiple and complex needs and long-term experiences of homelessness for whom contact with services has previously been unsuccessful.